NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 I can’t say enough about my experience at NorthShore,” said Favia.
 “I felt better right away and was able to walk up four flights of stairs after only one week.
 Now, I’m back to my old self again.”

-“What makes NorthShore unique is our tremendous experience as a leader in advancing the latest cardiac technologies and treatments through clinical trials,” added Dr. Guerrero, who teaches other physicians the procedure at leading academic medical centers including Mayo Clinic and Columbia University in New York.
+“What makes NorthShore unique is our tremendous experience as a leader in advancing the latest cardiac technologies and treatments through clinical trials,” added the NorthShore Cardiovascular team.